 Auto Accident Victims in South Carolina Are Under a Strict Deadline

 If you were injured in a South Carolina auto accident, there isn't a moment to lose.
 Though the state's statute of limitations laws gives victims three years to file a lawsuit following an accident, that time can pass quickly and, in it, valuable evidence can be lost or compromised.
 As a result, it's best to speak with a personal injury attorney as possible as possible.

 Benefits of Hiring a Personal Injury Attorney

 Not all car accident cases require a lawyer, but when fault is in question or catastrophic injuries are involved, it can be beneficial for victims to have an experienced legal professional looking out for their interests.
 Attorneys can guide clients through the personal injury legal process, make sure necessary paperwork is completed and filed on time, and negotiate a larger settlement than you could likely do on your own.

-At the Law Offices of Shane Smith, we have extensive experience handling auto accident cases.
+At Shane Smith Law, we have extensive experience handling auto accident cases.
 If you were injured in a car crash that wasn't your fault, we'd love to help.
 Contact us today to schedule an appointment for a free initial consultation with a member of our legal team.